What is Breast Reconstruction?

 Patients may have a choice between starting the breast reconstruction process immediately after cancer treatment surgery or delaying the procedure to a later time.
 This decision is typically made according to an individual’s preference, the nature of their cancer, and their overall physical and emotional health.
 In the vast majority of cases, barring extenuating circumstances, immediate breast reconstruction at the time of mastectomy—or oncoplastic reconstruction at the time of lumpectomy—is offered to the patient.

 According to the details of your treatment plan, your breast reconstruction will primarily utilize either tissue flap or implant-based reconstruction techniques, with secondary approaches like fat grafting employed when necessary.
-Dr. Kalus or Dr. Rowin will inform you of every step of your reconstruction prior to surgery.
+Dr. Rowin or Dr. Kalus will inform you of every step of your reconstruction prior to surgery.
 If both methods are being used to rebuild the breast(s), a tissue flap procedure is usually performed before implant placement.
 In the event that only one breast is being reconstructed, other surgeries like a breast lift or breast reduction may help achieve symmetry between the reconstructed breast and the natural breast, depending on your aesthetic goals and whether additional procedures will be necessary to achieve them.
 Reconstruction of the nipple and areola is generally completed after formation of the re-created breast(s).

 Direct To Implant Single Stage Breast Reconstruction Video